 If you have not been in-touch with your customers, it is time to reconnect.
 Even if reopening is still weeks away, you need to get back on the radar of your customer base.

 To complete the experience and remind customers what they love (and miss) about going to the movies, Cineplex also offers home delivery for snacks.
-They are encouraging customers to use their streaming service by offering 50% off for movie rentals with every food order.
+They are encouraging customers to use their streaming service by offering 50% off for movie rentals (as seen below) with every food order.
 To make the experience seamless, links to delivery apps are included on the page.

 Retail expert Francesca Nicasio recommends utilizing “multiple communication channels, including email, SMS, and social media.”
 Keep in mind the consumer trends above as you craft your promotions and outreach messages.